cweems/frontline-airtable-quickstart/README.md

 This repository implements a Twilio Frontline integration service using Twilio Serverless with Airtable as the contact databse.

+> :warning: **Not an official Twilio Project**: this software is not owned or maintained by Twilio.
+There is no Twilio support SLA for this integration.
+> :warning: **Scaling limits**: Airtable's API has a maximum throughput of 5 requests per second.
+This product is not suitable for large teams, see the Integration Limits section for more details.

 ## Prerequisites

 We recommend following the setup outlined Frontline node.js quickstart, which shows you how to do the following: